 Mini D5 for Nature only Sharper

-Nikon D500 Everyone who reviewed this camera sent the same message, it is #1 DSLR crop across the board best DX camera for 2016 and now 2017.
-No need to read more, just buy yourself one... and enjoy....Case Closed
+Nikon D500 Everyone who reviewed this camera sent the same message, it is the #1 DSLR crop across the board best DX camera for 2016 and now 2017.
+No need to read more, just buy yourself one... and enjoy...Case Closed

 I have used this camera since the day of release - It is the BEST crop DSLR camera available.
 Most of the bird images on this site are taken with this body, it is wonderful to use, with very good focus and tracking.